constellation-daq/Constellation/docs/protocols/cdtp.md

 A CDTP receiver host SHALL notify the user about messages that it receives with an invalid header.

 In case of network congestion, unsent messaged SHALL be buffered by the sending CDTP host and sent at a later time.
+Upon reaching the high-water mark of buffered messages, the user MUST be notified and further sending of messages SHALL be blocked until action has been taken.

 ### Message Header